 The Taiwan Gold Card is a combined visa, re-entry permit, open work permit and residence permit for Taiwan, valid for up to three years.
 It’s designed to bring skilled professionals into Taiwan, and if you’ve made more than ~$67k USD/yearAll of the prices are denominated in the law in New Taiwan Dollars, and have been converted into USD at October 2020 rates for this post.
 The threshold for eligibility is that you make more than $160,000 NTD/month. at any point in the past three years you’re trivially eligible.There are also trickier ways to apply, such as proving your expertise in one of the eligible fields: Science and Technology, Economy, Education, Culture and Arts, Sports, Finance, Law, or Architecture.
 However, the bar for proving expertise is quite high (probably similar to an O-1 visa in the United States, depending on the category).
 There is no lottery, anyone who is eligible can get approved within a couple months.
 If you’ve met the income requirement, it’s currently one of the easiest ways to get to Taiwan, and the visa it provides you allows you to enter Taiwan regardless of the COVID-19 situation in your country of origin.
-This post will explain the process for getting a Gold Card, including several tips that aren’t written down in any official documentation.

 In order to apply, you’ll need a picture of your passport with at least 6 months remaining on it before expiration, a copy of your W-2 or other document that shows your incomeNote that your paystubs are not a valid form of proof.
 If you don’t have a W-2 or similar tax document showing your full income (for instance, if you were only employed for part of the year), you may be able to get by with a document from your work stating what your income is, but I haven’t heard from anyone who’s done this.
 The guidelines specify a “月薪” which is translated as “monthly salary” — but this does not necessarily match the legal definition of salary as used in the US, which implies an employment relationship and a W-2.
 Things that are “月薪”: definitely W-2, possibly 1099-MISC.
 Things that are not 月薪: income reported on 1099-K, such as taking payment through card networks or being an Uber driver., a passport-style photo of yourself (a selfie taken in front of a white wall is fine), and a credit card or other method of payment to pay the couple hundred USD application fee.The application fees vary from ~$108 - $323 USD ($3,100 - $9,260 NTD) depending on your nationality, the duration of your Gold Card, and whether you apply from inside Taiwan or not.
 You can find how much the fee is for you in this FAQ.
 I paid $282 USD as an American applying for a 3-year Gold Card from outside of Taiwan.
 Once you’ve got all that together, go to the application website, click “I want to apply”, then “Self application”, and create an account.
 Then start a new Gold Card application and fill out the form.
 It’ll ask for your address in Taiwan, you can leave it blank if you don’t know where you’ll be staying (which you probably don’t, yet).Once you do have an address in Taiwan, you should go to the NIA within 30 days to get a new copy of your Gold Card with the address on it.
 It’ll also ask if you want to apply in Taiwan or at a consulate/embassy overseas - you should probably pick whatever consulate you’re closest to, I went with the Taipei Economic and Cultural Office in San Francisco.
 You will also need to pick how long you want the card to be valid for, from 1-3 years.
 There is very little downside to picking a longer duration — it costs a trivial amount more, and is no harder to get.A possible reason to pick 2 years is if you want to reapply for a 3-year gold card in 2 years, using your current year’s salary — if, for instance, you expect to not be making enough for the salary cutoff once you move to Taiwan.
 I have no idea if this actually works (the Gold Card program is fairly new, so there aren’t many stories of people reapplying), but it’s worth considering, especially seeing as it could get you enough time to be able to apply for an APRC.